oglesbyanthony88/whatchadoin/README.md

 # WhatchaDoin?

-WhatchaDoin v.1 is a project managment app that has Twitter like feature.
+WhatchaDoin v.1 is a project managment app that has a Twitter like feature.

 ### Installing